-Introducing an extra ‘object’ like a communication system like that of Google Hangout for example, increases the subjectivity and, therefore, the complexity of the cultures within these organizations.
-Besides that added complexity, it also adds a third element of us animating the IT by giving it machine learning capabilities.
+Introducing an extra ‘object’ like a communication system like that of Google Hangout for example, increases the subjectivity and, therefore, the complexity of the cultures within these organisations.
+Besides that added complexity, it also adds a third element of people animating the IT by giving it machine learning capabilities.
 The internet, as example, is a slowly emerging consciousness on its own cause it mimics our psyche in a way.
 The Internet or Intranet might even reflect our subconsciousness if it starts gathering more big and personal data on its own.
 Clever algorithms are already reading our potential future desires… Whatever the consequences AI might bring, it will come if the innovation continues.
-Some consequences are already knocking on our doorsteps in a way. (hats off for that guess in 2019)
+Some consequences are already knocking on our doorsteps in a way.

-What I know of politics is that there exist a widespanned complexity of the potential of the human genome and psyche.
-Therefore, because of this span of potential and collective memory, there needs to be some form of order sometimes for the sake of aligning opposing forces into something meaningful, usefull and inspiring for themselves, others and all involved.
+What I know of politics is that there exist a wide spanned complexity of the potential of the human genome and psyche.
+Therefore, because of this span of potential and collective memory, there needs to be some form of order sometimes for the sake of aligning opposing forces into something meaningful, useful and inspiring for themselves, others and all involved.
 This would be an ideal graceful state of being within a society perhaps.
 However, there is always the aspect of ‘agency’, this is an universal truth which can hardly be ever broken.
-Once the chains are loosened, they ones that are chained know.
-One cannot liberate others sometimes, and, depending upon the context of the situation one ought to be catious I think approaching such situations too quickly and with great ambition.
+Once the chains are loosened, the ones that are chained know.
+One cannot liberate others.
+Perhaps sometimes, and, depending upon the context of the situation one ought to be cautious I think approaching such situations too quickly and with great ambition.
 Cause before you know it, the beast could be unleashed into the wild or something.
-Or you soaked into a group that is already chained.
+Or your soaked into a group that is already chained.

-Therefore, because of this inherent complexity of the world we live in and the need to simplify it to be functional as individuals and organizations, we always ‘leave out more then we can take in’ as Alan Watts coined nicely.
+Therefore, because of this inherent complexity of the world we live in and the need to simplify it to be functional as individuals and organisations, we always ‘leave out more then we can take in’ as Alan Watts coined nicely.
 Decisions are, therefore, often made locally with limited information and with little regard about the ‘whole’ of the system.
 These different paradigms of the world, either ‘religious’, ‘mechanistic’ and ‘deterministic’ or ‘alive’ and ‘probabilistic’ are in themselves ’rounded of truths’ which can complement each other.
 In certain situations the mechanistic worldview might apply, like it did during the industrial revolution.
 In many ways this paradigm helped to create the abundance we have today ( all though poorly divided and not always sustainable) to make the next step as a globe I feel.
-The paradigm made it possible to also invest in education and technology to help cope with the negative externalities and (un)intented consequences of the deterministic ‘clockwork’ paradigm, so in that sense a blessing in disguise.
+The paradigm made it possible to also invest in education and technology to help cope with the negative externalities and (un)intended consequences of the deterministic ‘clockwork’ paradigm, so in that sense a blessing in disguise.

-Below a few conditions that seem to be consistent for self-organization to occur;
+Below a few conditions that seem to be consistent for self-organisation to occur;

 link to featured image; https://www.mountaingoatsoftware.com/blog/holacracy-and-the-search-for-agile-organization